sethmiles/simple-inheritance/README.md

 ###Warning

 JavaScript was not created to have deep inheritance like classical languages.
-This simple code imitates that type of inheritance.
+This code imitates that type of inheritance.
 Checking class inheritance by using `instanceof` is not reliable.

 ###Comments